Skip to content

 Yes.
 The City of Corpus Christi Development Services Department and surrounding county building departments (Nueces, Aransas, San Patricio) all require residential roofing permits for tear-off and reroof projects, with mid-progress inspection.
 The permit and the TDI WPI-8 process are separate but parallel.
 Both are required.

-What roof material is best for Corpus Christi?
+Which roof material works for Corpus Christi?

 For most homeowners: a standing-seam aluminum or marine-grade metal roof.
 The lifecycle math, wind survivability, and salt-air resistance all favor metal in coastal applications.
 For asphalt installations: a Class H wind-rated architectural shingle with six-nail install pattern, ring-shank deck-attachment, and stainless or hot-dip galvanized fasteners.
 NOA-rated tile remains a reasonable choice on Spanish-revival and Mediterranean homes.